oxfist/solaire/README.md

 # Solaire

-Companion website for Dark Souls: The Board Game.
+Cooperator App for Dark Souls: The Board Game.

+**Now in development. 🛠**